FREQUENTLY ASKED QUESTIONS ABOUT OUR SEC WHISTLEBLOWER PRACTICE

 - Become the first SEC whistleblower lawyer to convince the Commission to grant his client an SEC whistleblower award over the recommendation of its staff to deny any award.
 This was the first time in the history of the SEC Whistleblower Award Program that the Commission overruled an adverse Preliminary Determination by its Claims Review Staff.
 (See official SEC Award here.)
 Mr. Pickholz’s victory for that whistleblower client has been named as one of the “Five milestones in the Dodd-Frank whistleblower reward program“.
 For related articles click here (NY Times) and here (Boston Business Journal).

-- Helped employees, directors, and officers to report securities frauds and violations at financial institutions and public companies listed in the Fortune Top 20, Top 50, Top 100, and Top 500, and the Forbes Global 2000.
+- Helped employees, directors, officers, and others to report securities frauds and violations at financial institutions and public companies listed in the Fortune Top 20, Top 50, Top 100, and Top 500, and the Forbes Global 2000.

 - Co-authored the two-volume book, Securities Crimes, published by Thomson Reuters.